Admissions and Appeals

 Any additional supporting evidence

-Closing date is Friday 17 May 2024.
+Closing date is Friday 16 May 2025.
 You are advised that additional paperwork received on the day of the appeal hearing will not be taken into account.
-Please provide the Clerk with FIVE copies of any new additional evidence BY POST ONLY.
-All such evidence to be submitted in A4 format and NOT bound, but may be stapled on the top left hand corner.
-Paperwork submitted with your appeal form does not need to include 5 copies.
-These must be sent to EdAp, Sopers House, Sopers Road, Cuffley, Herts, EN6 4RY.
+Please provide the Clerk with ONE copy of any new additional evidence BY EMAIL ONLY.
+These must be sent to clerk@educationappeals.com.

 Letter from the Clerk informing you of the decision of the independent appeal panel